top of page

 This morning we’ll take the long ferry to Oban and back to mainland Scotland.
 The ride is around six hours, but provides some superb scenery and great wildlife watching and serves as a mini pelagic of sorts.
 We’ll leave the Outer Hebrides early and pass the isle of Coll and the Ardnamurchan Peninsula and finally skirt the inner shore of the Isle of Mull all the way to Oban.
 The birding can be great and varied, and may include all three jaegers and Great Skua, Manx and Sooty Shearwaters, European Storm Petrel, 3 species of loon, fishing White-tailed Eagles, and Golden Eagles soaring over the mountains of Mull.
 Marine life is also rich here and we should encounter cetaceans, possibly including Risso’s, Bottlenose and Common Dolphins, Harbour Porpoise, Long-finned Pilot Whale, Orca, and Minke Whale.
 Even Humpback and Sei Whales are sometimes seen.
 We could also see the second largest fish on Earth, the colossal Basking Shark, and the strange Sunfish.
 Arriving in Oban by mid-afternoon we’ll make our way up the coast toward Fort William.
 We’ll have time to explore the local lochs, streams and forests for birds like “Goosander” (Common Merganser), Wood Warbler, Common Redstart and Pied Flycatcher, and of course see Ben Nevis, the tallest mountain in the British Isles.
 Our lodgings for tonight also boast a resident population of Pine Marten, which come to the garden each evening and often offer phenomenal views.
 The night will be spent in Fort William, a Scottish settlement located on the side of scenic Loch Linnhe, within the rolling Caledonian highlands.

-Day 7: Fort William to Glasgow for departure (OR to Ireland)
+Day 7: Fort William to Glasgow for departure (OR begin Ireland extension)

 We will have time this morning for a last search of the local area for any additional birds, and a quick stop for a local celebrity – the extremely rare Chequered Skipper butterfly – before making our way gradually south, along the shores of Loch Lomond, to the modern city of Glasgow, in order to connect with departing flights out, or to Ireland for the Emerald Isle Extension.